CroPo/roguelike-tutorial-2018/part_2/README.md

 Now I just need to expand the `render_all` function to accept my map as an additional parameter, just like the Python tutorial suggests.

 I personally wanted to do this a little bit different, and I failed.
 But I learned from it.

+### Collision detection

+The final step of this part is the collision detection for the 'wall' `Tile`, which is identified by the boolean `block_move`.
+Finally an easy task - I expand the `GameMap` just as the tutorial suggests, with an `is_blocked` method.